krasina-k/Test/README.md

 # Test
-Demo project for SoftUni fundamentals
+Demo project for SoftUni fundamentals.
+I edited this directly on GitHub!😊